mtlong29/MySite/_posts/notes/treehouse-beginner-ios-development/2017-11-21-build-a-vending-machine-app.md

 #### Quiz

-Question: When we use `UIImage`s `named:` initializer, where do the images come from?
+Question: When we use `UIImage`'s `named:` initializer, where do the images come from?

 Answer: Assets folder